Tips for Using Kraft-tex in Handmade Books

 - Gelatos, gel pens, Sharpies

-If you’re looking for a project to make with Kraft-tex, why not try this Triple Chain book tutorial?
+If you’re looking for more handmade books to make with Kraft-tex, why not try this Triple Chain book tutorial?